Innovative Teaching Grants

 Persons Eligible to Apply for Grants: Individuals or teams of individuals employed by Elkhart Community Schools who are involved in the instruction of students or related support services benefiting students.

-Eligible Proposals: Instructional approaches or projects designed to begin during the 2017-2018 school year and which meet the selection criteria.
+Eligible Proposals: Instructional approaches or projects designed to begin during the current school year and which meet the selection criteria.
 Grants may fund instructional and classroom materials, parent involvement programs, or any activity or material which supports higher levels of student academic achievement, engagement and character education.

 Award of Funds: Grants of up to $1,000 will be awarded to individual teacher initiated programs or projects.
 Grants of up to $5,000 will be awarded to campus teams, departments and district initiated programs or projects.
 The number of awards will depend on funds available from EEF.